mmesh/docs/docs/legal/terms/acceptable-use-policy.md

 ## Contact Us

-If you have any questions about this AUP, you can send us an email to [legal@mmesh.io](mailto:legal@mmesh.io).
+If you have any questions about this AUP, you can send us an email at [legal@mmesh.io](mailto:legal@mmesh.io).